Skip to main content

 Creating connections with drag and dropCreating connections with drag and drop

-From the Patch Panel Layout page, you can turn on the edit mode and connect patch panel ports to other devices or switch ports by dragging a port to a device or another port.
-This makes it very easy to manage your patch panel connectivity and keep information up to date.
+From the Patch Panel Layout page, enable edit mode and connect patch panel ports to devices or switch ports by dragging a port to its destination.

 Drag-and-Drop for Switch Port